cammoblammo/BandLibrary/docs/importer.md

   <slug>.yaml
 ```

-The source PDF and manual file are moved into the library (not copied).
+The source PDF and manual file are copied into the library.
+The originals are left in place — you can reimport after fixing labels without reloading the PDF.
 The slug is derived from the PDF filename.

 ### YAML structure